WardCunningham/Smallest-Federated-Wiki/server/ReadMe.md

 * Encourage the deployment of independently owned content stores.
 * Support community among owners through systematic sharing of content.

 Customizing your Server
 =======================

-The distribution contains default files that will be installed if you don't install your own.
+The distribution contains default files.
+They will be copied the first time they're requested, if you don't install your own.
 These are:

-  data/pages/default-welcome-visitors
+    default-data/pages/welcome-visitors
+    default-data/status/favicon.png

-This is the usual welcome page offered as the server's home page.
+The first is the usual welcome page offered as the server's home page.
-It becomes welcome-visitors unless that file already exists.
-You can revise it at your leisure.

-  client/default-favicon.png

-This is a 32x32 png gradient that is used to identify your server in bookmarks, browser tabs, page headings and journal entries.
+The second is a 32x32 png gradient that is used to identify your server in bookmarks, browser tabs, page headings and journal entries.

+You can revise the welcome page by editing your copy here:

+    data/pages/welcome-visitors

 You're encouraged to create a distinctive gradient file to identify your server.
-Try generating something fun at http://tools.dynamicdrive.com/gradient/ Save the result as client/favicon.png.
+Try generating something fun at http://tools.dynamicdrive.com/gradient/ and save the resulting file here:

+    client/favicon.png

 We found another very simple gradient generator which has the advantage of being written in ruby.
 Read the blog post, http://blog.jpoz.net/2009/07/27/ruby-gradients.html, or run the generator, http://gradient.jpoz.net/

 Launching the Server
 ====================